 \section{Proof of Theorem \ref{KPZ1}}

-In this section, we establish the proof of Theorem \ref{KPZ1} based on Propositions \ref{PropAiry1}-\ref{PropAiry2}.
+In this section, we provide the proof of Theorem \ref{KPZ1} based on Propositions \ref{PropAiry1} and \ref{PropAiry2}.
 The main structure of the proof is parallel to \cite[Section 5]{Cor}, so we only indicate the main changes in the proof.
-First we note the following corollary of an identity obtained in \cite{BG}, which is also the starting point of the study of lower tail of the KPZ equation using the Airy point process (see \cite{Cor},\cite{CGKLT},\cite{Tsa} for details).
+First we note the following corollary of an identity obtained in \cite{BG}, which is also the starting point of the study of the lower tail of the KPZ equation using the Airy point process in \cite{Cor}, \cite{CGKLT}, and \cite{Tsa}.

-\begin{proposition}[Corollary of Theorem 2.1 of \cite{BG}] Let $a_1>a_2>\cdots$ of the ordered points of the Airy point process.
+\begin{proposition}[Corollary of Theorem 2.1 of \cite{BG}] Let $a_1>a_2>\cdots$ denote the ordered points of the Airy point process.
 Then for any $T>0$,